livefront/xcode-tools/Source Editor Extension/README.md

 ## Installation
 1. Move `Livefront Developer Tools.app` to your `Applications` folder.
+2. Run the app to register the extension with macOS.
-2. Go to `System Settings > Privacy & Security > Extensions > Xcode Source Editor`.
+3. Go to `System Settings > Privacy & Security > Extensions > Xcode Source Editor`.
-3. Check the box for `Livefront`.
+4. Check the box for `Livefront`.
-4. Open Xcode.
+5. Open Xcode.
-5. Go to `Editor > Livefront` to use the new source editor commands.
+6. Go to `Editor > Livefront` to use the new source editor commands.

 ## Commands
 - **Format Comments**: Formats the comments of a whole file or selection of lines to match Livefront's Swift comment style guidelines.